Comparisons12 min read

 Customer Support

-Honestly?
-Neither app is going to win awards here.
-Both offer email support and in-app chat, and both have faced criticism for slow response times across community forums and app store reviews.
+Neither app is going to win awards here, and I'll be straight with you.
+Both offer email support and in-app chat, and both have taken heat for slow response times across forums and app store reviews.
 Acorns added live chat improvements in late 2025, which bumped its rating slightly.
-Stash has a more comprehensive help center with detailed FAQs, which at least reduces how often you need to contact support in the first place.
+Stash has a more thorough help center with detailed FAQs, which at least reduces how often you need to contact support.

 Winner: Stash (for self-service resources), Acorns (for live chat availability).